The Diversity of Intelligence

 (P) ❏ Learn by creating a portfolio.

-(S) ❏ Learn by organising a study group.
+(S) ❏ Learn by organizing a study group.

-(P) ❏ Learn by designing specific practise targeted at a micro-skill.
+(P) ❏ Learn by designing specific practice of a micro-skill.

-(R) ❏ Learn by monitoring your behaviour and reflecting on it.
+(R) ❏ Learn by monitoring your behavior and reflecting on it.

 (P) ❏ Learn by using a mobile app.

 (P) ❏ Learn by recording (video/audio) your performance.